Omegapy/My-Academics-Portfolio/BS-Computer-Science/Information-Systems-Analysis-and-Design-MIS350/Module-8-Portfolio-Project/README.md

 - Detailed requirements list
 - Data Flow Diagram
-o Feasibility analysis
+    - Feasibility analysis
-o Calculate the NPV
+    - Calculate the NPV
-o Calculate the return on investment. o Calculate the breakeven point. o Include a line chart to support your breakeven results (Figure 5-7)
+    - Calculate the return on investment.
+    - Calculate the breakeven point.
+    - Include a line chart to support your breakeven results (Figure 5-7)
 - Development methodology

 For the feasibility analysis: